yuhsiang/toyProject/README.md

-# [Insert name of the project]
+# Scupio SSP frondend bidding

-This README is for developers who wish to make a request to integrate their frontend ad bidders with [CONFIRM NAME].
+This README is for developers who wish to make a request to integrate their frontend ad bidders with Scupio SSP.

 Following are steps for guiding you to making the integration.
 1. Design your bid-request params
 2. Decide your bid request endpoint url, and request method (GET or POST)
 3. Implement the bid response
-4. Copy and fill the technical [form](https://github.com/kuchunchou/toyProject/blob/master/form.md) and send it to [SOME EMAIL, PROBABILY MARKETING PEOPLE].
+4. Copy and fill the technical [form](https://github.com/kuchunchou/toyProject/blob/master/form.md) and send it to <mk@bridgewell.com>.

 # Requirements